abythoma/System-for-management-of-student-registration/Read_me.txt

-these projects are part of weekend projects developed by, Aby Thomas
+these projects are part of "weekend projects" developed by, Aby Thomas
 +91 7559001383